 Starting Quilt Art

 This class will give you starting points for several different areas in Quilt Art.
-From finding inspiration and color coordinating, to straight piecing landscapes, applique and progressing to more advanced work of shading, shadows and threadwork.
+From finding inspiration and color coordinating, to straight piecing landscapes, applique and progressing to more advanced work of shading, shadows, and threadwork.
 Develop a background, add your own ideas and get inspiration from others in the class.
-During the whole workshop you will make several small quilts that you can display as framed artwork or kept as a collection for reference.
+During the whole workshop, you will make several small quilts that you can display as framed artwork or keep as a collection for reference.
 All your work will be unique and different from other students in the class, yet their work will give you added inspiration and creative ideas.

 Note: Do NOT get overwhelmed by the length of this list, it looks a lot however, most fabrics you will find in your stash as projects are small and only require small amounts.
 In most cases no more than a fat eighth is required, often much less.
 All exercises are optional, however the more experimenting you do during class time, the more you will get from the class.